-In this tutorial, learn how to use Acrobat X Standard, Pro or Suite to send PDF attachments and convert email to PDF directly from within Outlook 2003, 2007, and the 32-bit version of Outlook 2010.
+In this tutorial, learn how to create PDF by converting email to PDF directly within Outlook.
+Learn how to use Acrobat X Standard, Pro or Suite to send PDF attachments and convert email to PDF directly from within Outlook 2003, 2007, and the 32-bit version of Outlook 2010.
 You can easily convert selected email messages or complete folders, and can archive your email as a PDF Portfolio.

 Products: Acrobat X Standard, Acrobat X Pro and Acrobat X Suite